Germencik railway station

 Germencik railway station (Germencik istasyonu) is a railway station in Germencik, Turkey.
 It is located adjacent to the D.550 state highway, known as Atatürk Avenue within the town.
-TCDD Taşımacılık operates regional train service from İzmir and Söke to Nazilli and Denizli, via Aydın.
+TCDD Taşımacılık operates regional train service from İzmir and Söke to Nazilli, Isparta and Denizli, via Aydın.

 Germencik station was built in 1866 by the Ottoman Railway Company as part of their railway from İzmir to Aydın.
 Germencik became a major center for the production of olive oil once the railway was built and exported it to the outside world via the station.